 If you do have a living will, you also know that reviewing it periodically is important.
 Things change.
 You may have different interests and preferences now that some time has passed.
 It’s a good idea to review your living will about every three to five years.

-10. Change power of attorney
+10. Update if you need to change your power of attorney

-You can revoke power of attorney and appoint someone new at any time.
+You can revoke the power of attorney and appoint someone new at any time.
 This should be done as part of your estate plan to ensure proper legality.

-You will also want to review both a durable power of attorney, which will remain in place should you become incapacitated, and a healthcare power of attorney, which, as you know, allows someone the legal right to make decisions for your medical care specifically should you be unable to do so yourself.
+You will also want to review both a durable power of attorney, which will remain in place should you become incapacitated, and healthcare power of attorney, which, as you know, allows someone the legal right to make decisions for your medical care specifically should you be unable to do so yourself.

-11. You purchase or sell assets
+11. Review your estate documents if you purchase or sell assets

 Assets change throughout our lives and careers.
-You might buy and sell property.
+You might buy and sell a property.
 Open and close a medical practice.
 Start a nonprofit.
 Buy stocks and fund your retirement accounts.
 As you make these changes to your financial portfolio, there are taxes to be paid.